Jacob Murphy: Return to Norwich City

 Murphy scored his first goal for Norwich in a 4–1 win over Blackburn Rovers on 6 August 2016.
 His first full season at Norwich yielded 10 goals in 40 games, including nine in the league.

 Newcastle United

 Murphy signed for Newcastle United for an undisclosed fee on 19 July 2017.
 He cited Newcastle United as his boyhood team and stated that it was his dream to represent the club.
 Murphy's parents were born in the local area and he has family members from Newcastle's neighbouring town Gateshead.
-Murphy scored his first goal for Newcastle in a 3–1 loss to Manchester City on 20 January 2018.
+Murphy scored his first goal for United in a 3–1 loss to Manchester City on 20 January 2018.

-On 7 July 2021, Murphy signed a contract extension with Newcastle United.

-West Bromwich Albion
+Loan to West Bromwich Albion

 On 31 January 2019, Murphy joined West Bromwich Albion on loan until August.

-Sheffield Wednesday
+Loan to Sheffield Wednesday

 On 8 August 2019, Murphy joined Sheffield Wednesday on loan until the end of the season.
 Murphy ended his loan spell with nine goals from 39 league appearances for the Owls, ending the season as the club's second top scorer behind Steven Fletcher.

+Return to Newcastle United

+On 7 July 2021, Murphy signed a contract extension with Newcastle United.
+On 23 April 2023, he scored a brace within the first ten minutes in a 6–1 win over Tottenham Hotspur.

+In the 2024–25 Premier League season, Murphy cemented his spot in the Newcastle United starting eleven after a run of good of form, scoring three goals and providing four assists in December, leading him to be nominated for Premier League Player of the Month; he then became the only right winger at the club after the sale of Miguel Almirón.
+On 16 March 2025 Murphy started in the 2025 EFL Cup final and assisted the second goal in a 2-1 victory, becoming part of the first Newcastle United team to win a major domestic trophy in 70 years.
+Murphy had also scored in the semi-final against Arsenal to help the club to success.

+On 9 May 2025, Jacob Murphy won the PFA's Premier League Fans' Player of the Month award for April.